 I didn’t realise then that this urge to share case studies, learnings, advice, and observations would become the most impactful business development strategy I could ever have hoped for.

-In this article, I’d like to explain why sharing expertise is a wise business development investment and how boutique consultancies can turn it into a win-win for their clients/prospects and their business growth.
+In this article, I’d like to explain why sharing expertise is a wise business development investment and how consulting firms can make it a win-win for clients and prospects and their business growth.

-Growing two consultancy businesses on the back of expertise-sharing
+Growing two consulting businesses on the back of expertise-sharing

 Consultancy #1: iNostix – Stumbling into the thought leadership-powered business development model